Setting Windows File Associations

 Managing Associations via Windows Settings

-If you want to see a full list of your file types in one place, you can manage them globally:
+If you want to see a full list of your file types in one place, you can manage them globally using the modern Windows Settings app.

-3. Scroll to the bottom and click “Choose defaults by file type.”
+Step 3: Scroll all the way to the bottom of the page and click on the option that says “Choose defaults by file type.”

-4. Here you can see a giant alphabetical list of every extension and exactly which program is assigned to it.
+Step 4: Here you can browse through a giant alphabetical list of every extension and see exactly which program is assigned to it.

-If you are looking for a good app to help you find your files quickly so you can manage their extensions, then you may want to check out Listary File Search.
-It’s a powerful tool that integrates directly into File Explorer to make finding deep-seated files instantaneous.
+If you are looking for a good app to help you find your files quickly so you can manage their extensions, you may want to check out Listary File Search.

 For additional training resources, check out our online IT training courses.